 The bioenergy potential is based on EEA (2006) which states the environmentally sustainable biomass potential for the EU25 Member States.
 We assume that two thirds of the environmentally sustainable biomass potential can be deployed at competitive prices and that the transport and heat sector demand about 50% of the available biomass stock.
 Therefore, only one third of the potential stated in EEA (2006) is considered eligible for electricity production in LIMES-EU.
 Biomass potentials of countries for which no data is available in EEA (2006) are calculated based on the extent of arable land and forests in these countries (FAO, 2018) as well as the land structure and biomass potential of the surrounding countries with available data.
-In case the potential calculated for a specific country is smaller than its biomass deployment target stated in the Member States' National Renewable Energy Action Plans (NREAPS) (European Commission, 2013), the potential is adjusted to cover this target.
+In case the potential calculated for a specific country is smaller than its biomass deployment target stated in the Member States' National Renewable Energy Action Plans (NREAPS) (European Commission, 2013), the potential is adjusted to cover this target15.
 Table 17 shows the maximum deployment of biomass per model region.

 The limited availability of sites suitable for deploying hydropower is reflected by a maximum installable capacity of hydro power plants.
-As the potential for further hydro power capacities is low in most European countries, capacity additions are only allowed up to the maximum of the level needed to fulfill the national targets for electricity production from hydro as stated in the NREAPS (European Commission, 2013), the historical capacity in 2010 and 2015, and the capacity in 2020 from ENTSO-E (2019a).
-In addition to the maximum installable capacity, the capacity factors of hydro power plants also vary among model regions.
+This is calculated based on the technically feasible hydropower potential, indicated in terms of maximum annual production by Eurelectric and VGB Powertech (2018).
+Given the lack of information regarding future changes in water inflows, we derive maximum installable capacity using current availability factors for each country.
 As the availability of hydro power varies significantly between years, we use an average of the realized capacity factors between 2006 and 2015 that are derived from IRENA (2017a).
-Both installable capacities and annual availability factors are given in Table 17.
+Both installable capacities and annual availability factors are shown in Table 17.